Visa Policy for Azerbaijan

 The Azerbaijan e-Visa (ASAN e-Visa) is an electronic document that allows eligible citizens to enter this country only by filling in an online form.
 This document works as a multi-purpose visa because it can be used for many reasons, including tourism and business.

-This eVisa offers a maximum stay allowed of 30 days, and it can be obtained via email inbox after completing the online form, without having to leave home at any time.
+This eVisa offers a maximum stay allowed of 30 days in Total, and it can be obtained via email inbox after completing the online form, without having to leave home at any time.

 Travelers who cannot apply for this e-Visa must get a consular visa at the nearest Azerbaijani embassy.